Someone Saved My Life Tonight

 Leadership Under Pressure: The Deeper Lesson

-A dramatic headline perhaps, but it’s the title of the song written by Elton John with Bernie Taupin.
-The song isn’t just about a personal crisis, it’s about what happens when external expectations collide with internal truth, a moment every senior leader eventually faces.
+A dramatic headline, perhaps, but it’s the title of the song written by Elton John with Bernie Taupin.
+This song isn’t just about a personal crisis; it’s about what happens when external expectations collide with internal truth.
+This moment is one every senior leader eventually faces.

 1. The Most Dangerous Moment Isn’t Failure: It’s False Success